Event ID 7036 explained: service state changes for DFIR triage

 [7036] "The PSEXESVC service entered the stopped state"

-Three records, one PsExec lateral-execution event.
+Three records, one PsExec lateral execution event.
 The 7036 pair tells you the service actually ran (not just got installed).
-For a persistent backdoor the second 7036 (stopped) may be missing or may appear hours/days later when the host reboots.
+For a persistent backdoor the second 7036 (stopped) may be missing or may appear hours later when the host reboots.

-A 7045 with no 7036 running within minutes is its own anomaly — investigate why the install didn't fire.
-Common causes: the installer is staged for next reboot, the service was set to manual start and the attacker hadn't triggered it yet, or the start failed (look for 7034 / 7000 errors).
+A 7045 with no 7036 running within minutes is its own anomaly.
+Investigate why the install did not fire.
+Common causes: staged for next reboot, set to manual start and the attacker had not triggered it yet, start failed (look for 7034 / 7000 errors).

-The most-abused pattern: an attacker stops WinDefend, MsMpEng, Sense, SecurityHealthService, EventLog, WdNisSvc, or an EDR product's service.
+The most-abused pattern.
+An attacker stops WinDefend, MsMpEng, Sense, SecurityHealthService, EventLog, WdNisSvc, or an EDR product's service.
 Each generates a 7036 stopped for the corresponding display name.
-If audit-policy / Defender tampering is being attempted, this is one of the records that survives.
+If audit-policy or Defender tampering is being attempted, this is one of the records that survives.

-The names to alert on (display names; vary by Defender / EDR version):
+Names worth alerting on (display names; vary by Defender or EDR version):

 7036 fires for the display name even when the underlying service is malicious.
-Watch for display names that look legitimate but don't actually match any installed Microsoft service: Windows Update Service (real name is Windows Update), Windows Defender Service (real name is Windows Defender Antivirus Service), Microsoft Telemetry (no such service).
-Run a baseline of display names from a known-good host and diff.
+Watch for display names that look legitimate but do not match any installed Microsoft service: Windows Update Service (real name is Windows Update), Windows Defender Service (real name is Windows Defender Antivirus Service), Microsoft Telemetry (no such service).
+Baseline display names from a known-good host and diff.

 After a reboot the SCM brings up auto-start services in a roughly stable order.
-A new auto-start service appearing in the boot 7036 sequence — especially one that wasn't there in the prior boot — is a new persistence point.
+A new auto-start service appearing in the boot 7036 sequence, especially one that was not there in the prior boot, is a new persistence point.
 Cross-reference with the matching 7045 on or before the previous shutdown.

 title: Security Service Stopped via 7036